Do You Need to Winterize a Boat? What Happens if You Don’t?

 When choosing the time to winterize your boat, consider when you plan on using it last and how long you will have prior to your desire to store the boat.
 I

-f you plan to bring your boat back home to a colder climate after boating in a warm climate all summer, you should consider winterizing your boat prior to your move.
+If you plan to bring your boat back home to a colder climate after boating in a warm climate all summer (Texas, Florida, California, etc.), you should consider winterizing your boat prior to your move.

 The main timeframe to consider for winterizing your boat is before the first possible chance for your boat to sit in weather that is below freezing.
 This can happen as soon as early fall, so it is best to take care of winterization as soon as the off-season hits.